YuxingLiu/CarND-Behavioral-Cloning-P3/README.md

 ![alt text][image6]
 ![alt text][image7]

 To augment the dataset, I also flipped images and angles thinking that this would help the model generalize better.
 After the collection process, I had 58836 data points.
 To work with such large amounts of data in a momory-efficient way, I used a Python generator to pull pieces of the data and process them on the fly.
-The code to record the path of images and steer angles are shown below:
+The code to record the path of images and steer angles is shown below:

 ```python
 path = 'data_track1'